lblod/delta-consumer-single-graph-maintainer/README.md

 The service makes two core assumptions that must be respected at all times:

-1. At any moment, we know that the latest `ext:hasDeltafileTimestamp` timestamp on the resultsContainer of a task OR if not found -because initial sync has been disabled- provided from '_START_FROM_DELTA_TIMESTAMP'
+1. At any moment, we know that the latest `ext:hasDeltafileTimestamp` timestamp on the resultsContainer of a task OR if not found -because initial sync has been disabled- provided from `DCR_START_FROM_DELTA_TIMESTAMP`
    This reflects the timestamp of the latest delta file that has been completely and successfully consumed.
 2. Maximum 1 sync task is running at any moment in time

 ### Migrating from  [delta-consumer-single-graph-maintainer](https://github.com/lblod/delta-consumer-single-graph-maintainer) to this service
 The model to keep track of the processed data changed.
-It is only required to provide `_START_FROM_DELTA_TIMESTAMP` as a correct starting point.
+It is only required to provide `DCR_START_FROM_DELTA_TIMESTAMP` as a correct starting point.

 Migrating is not required but advised.
 The following options are: